 If you or your loved one struggle with these obligations and treatment, IOPs can be an excellent choice.
 Thanks to the flexibility these programs offer, you can live at home and care for your family and other obligations while undergoing treatment.

 However, not everyone is a candidate for IOP therapy.
 Those who qualify should have a safe home environment.
 If you’re in an environment with other people using drugs or other substances, inpatient treatment might be a more suitable option.
 Take this brief quiz to learn if IOP therapy is right for you.

 Most IOP treatment programs work around 10-12 hours of group and individual therapy per week.
 Participation in a 12-step program is also a recommendation.
 Patients visit the rehab facility anywhere between 3 to 4 times per week, often for three or more hours.
 Of course, these schedules change depending on your needs.

 IOPs offer a higher level of care than general outpatient programs, and they have more supervision overall.
-Therapy focuses on building a community that supports you in your road to recovery.
+Therapy focuses on building a community that supports you on your road to recovery.
 Expect a blend of the following treatment services:

 - 12-step programs facilitation

 - Community reinforcement